halmasieh/MechaCar_Statistical_Analysis/README.md

-- What is the null hypothesis or alternative hypothesis? one-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class).
+- What is the null hypothesis or alternative hypothesis?

+One-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class).

 A two-way ANOVA does the same thing, but for two different independent variables (e.g., vehicle braking distance based on weather conditions and transmission type).
 Regardless of whichever type of ANOVA test we use, the statistical hypotheses of an ANOVA test are the same: